themesberg/flowbite-svelte/src/routes/pages/faster-compiling-speed.md

   </TableBody>
 </Table>

-<P>The above table shows examples from using `import Alert from 'flowbite-svelte/Alert.svelte'`.
-Compare these numbers to the following table where using normal import.</P>
+The above table shows examples from using `import Alert from 'flowbite-svelte/Alert.svelte'`.
+Compare these numbers to the following table where using normal import.

 <Table class="my-8">
   <TableHead>